Inclusive Recruitment

 Their Results:

-The contractor successfully revamped their digital platforms, resulting in a significant increase in user engagement from individuals with disabilities and improved service delivery for all users.
+The contractor successfully revamped their digital platforms, resulting in a significant increase in user engagement from individuals with disabilities and neurodivergence, and improved service delivery for all users.

 "This was a turning point for our digital inclusion journey.
 Our teams are now more confident and informed."